kyRobot/transitmatcher/README.md

 ## Data

-- input data is read from `taps.csv` relative to the project root
+- input data is read from `taps.csv` relative to the project root, an example taps.csv is provided in the read location
-- output data is written to `trips.csv` relative to the project root
+- output data is written to `trips.csv` relative to the project root, an example trips.csv is provided in the write location
+- output gripe: the header row isn't generated / is missing